 A negative easement appurtenant does not allow the owner of the dominant estate to cross over the servient estate.
 Instead, the dominant estate has the right to restrict some activity or use of the servient estate.

-Example: Developer Bud purchased a tract of land abutting Oceanfront Lake and divided it into two parcels.
+Example: Developer Jovan purchased a tract of land abutting Oceanfront Lake and divided it into two parcels.
 Lot A is on the shoreline and Lot B is farther back from the shore.
 Lot B has a good view of the lake because it is situated on higher ground that overlooks Lot A, but it is located behind Lot A and could be lost if Lot A builds a two-story house.
-Because Bud wants the best price for each parcel, he protects Lot B’s view of the lake by adding a deed restriction in Lot A’s deed to limit any structure built on Lot A to a single story.
+Because Jovan wants the best price for each parcel, the view of the lake from Lot B is protected by adding a deed restriction in Lot A’s deed to limit any structure built on Lot A to a single story.

 In the example above, the owner of Lot B is the owner of a negative easement appurtenant.
 The dominant estate, Lot B, can prohibit certain activity on Lot A, the servient estate, that could block or restrict the view of the lake.
 In this situation, Lot B’s owner does not have an affirmative easement appurtenant and cannot cross over the land of Lot A to reach the lake, since only the view is protected.